Loogootee, Indiana

 Loogootee (/ləˈɡoʊtiː/) is a city in Perry Township, Martin County, in the U.S. state of Indiana.
 The population was 2,601 at the time of the 2020 census.

 History

 Loogootee was established in 1853, when it was certain that a new railroad line would be extended to that point.
 The post office at Loogootee has been in operation since 1857.
 Reader's Digest considers the name to be the hardest to pronounce in the state of Indiana.

+In 2023, the city held its first pride parade.

 Etymology

 "Several etymologies of the place name have been proposed.
 One would make it an Anglicization of the French name Le Gaultier.
 However, the most likely explanation is that Loogootee is a compound word honoring both Thomas Lowe, engineer of the first train through the town; and Thomas Nesbe Gootee (1797–1870), owner of the land where the town was built."

 Geography

 Loogootee is located on the western side of Martin County and the western border of the city is the Daviess County line.

 Several U.S. highways pass through the center of Loogootee.
 U.S. Routes 50 and 150 follow Broadway through the city, while U.S. Route 231 enters from the north on John F. Kennedy Avenue, joins Routes 50 and 150 on Broadway south of the city center, then turns south on its own alignment.
 US 50 and 150 lead east 7 mi to Shoals, the Martin county seat, and west 15 mi to Washington, while US 231 leads north 24 mi to Bloomfield and south 21 mi to Jasper.
 Indiana State Road 550 leads southeast from Loogootee 10 mi to Lacy.

 According to the U.S. Census Bureau, Loogootee has a total area of 1.57 sqmi, of which 0.004 sqmi, or 0.25%, are water.
 The city drains northeast toward Boggs Creek and southwest toward Friends Creek, both of which are southeast-flowing tributaries of the East Fork of the White River, part of the Wabash River watershed.

 The city is located in the 8th District of Indiana (map) and served by U.S. Representative Larry Bucshon.